WcRnm/eliot-static/content/info/camp_jobs.md

 # Camp Jobs

 Eliot Institute camps relies on volunteers to staff our camps.
 Many roles include a camp credit which can reduce your cost for attending camp.
-If you are interested in being considered, please complete our Application for Camp Staff Jobs.
+If you are interested in being considered, please complete our [Application for Camp Staff Jobs](https://eliotinstitute.wufoo.com/forms/p1g1gs6u0y5uwea/).

+## All Staff

 All staff are required to sign our [Camp Staff Code of Ethics](pdf/policy/Camp_Staff_Code_of_Ethics__April_2019.pdf) and some staff positions require a background check.